compound-finance/comet/docs/README.md

 ### Set Comet Factory

 This function sets the official contract address of the Comet factory.
-The only acceptable caller is the governor.
+The only acceptable caller is the Governor.

 #### Configurator